piumi96/piumi96/README.md

 I'm *Piumi Perera*!  😄

-Currently a final-year undergraduate from the Faculty of IT, University of Moratuwa, Sri Lanka
+Currently  a  graduate from the Faculty of IT, University of Moratuwa, Sri Lanka

 How to reach me:
   * Connect with me on [LinkedIn](https://www.linkedin.com/in/piumi96/)